msjimc/AgileStructure/guide/translocation.md

 The breakpoint identified in the 2nd analysis was
 __t(chr4;chr22)(g.6,713,998:g.50,283,262)__
 This is derived from a different set of reads and so could be considered an independent test.
-While the base pair position of the two breakpoints are slightly different, it should be close enough to design a diagnostic PCR test.
-As before AgileStructure reports that the translocation is not balanced and that the resultant chromosomes have either two q telomeres or two p telomeres.
+While the base pair positions of the two breakpoints are slightly different, it should be close enough to design a diagnostic PCR test.
+As before, AgileStructure reports that the translocation is not balanced and that the resultant chromosomes have either two q telomeres or two p telomeres.

 [Return user guide](README.md#translocation)